The capacity of ocean-going ships to dock at Vietnam’s ports has increased rapidly

 Cosco has adjusted its Asia-America container service since January to add ports of call in Vietnam while reducing the number of ports of call in China.
 The airline’s schedule shows that Cosco has added calls at Hai Phong in the North and Cai Mep near Ho Chi Minh City for its AAC service, while canceling calls at Dalian and Shanghai.

 Cosco and OOCL launched a joint shipping service, AWS/ISE connecting Southeast Asia, India and the US East Coast in early January, providing direct service between Cai Mep and New York, Norfolk and Boston. through the Suez Canal.
-This service is operated by eight vessels with a capacity of about 4,000 TEU/vessel, transshipment time takes 30 days to New York and 36 days to Boston.
+This service is operated by eight vessels with a capacity of regarding 4,000 TEU/vessel, transshipment time takes 30 days to New York and 36 days to Boston.

 Peter Sand, chief analyst of online comparison platform Xeneta, said that the trade war with China initiated by Trump has accelerated the trend of increasing container volume from Vietnam to the US.